Kabbalah: Universalist Jewish organisations

-In recent decades, Kabbalah has seen a resurgence of interest, with several modern groups and individuals exploring its profound teachings.
-These contemporary interpretations of Kabbalah offer a fresh perspective on this ancient mystical tradition, often bridging the gap between traditional wisdom and modern thought.
-Some of these interpretations emphasize universalist and philosophical approaches, seeking to enrich secular disciplines through the lens of Kabbalistic insights.
-Others have gained attention for their unique blends of spirituality and popular culture, attracting followers from diverse backgrounds.
-These modern expressions of Kabbalah showcase its enduring appeal and relevance in today's world.

-Bnei Baruch is a group of Kabbalah students, based in Israel.
-Study materials are available in over 25 languages for free online or at printing cost.
-Michael Laitman established Bnei Baruch in 1991, following the passing of his teacher, Ashlag's son Rav Baruch Ashlag.
-Laitman named his group Bnei Baruch (sons of Baruch) to commemorate the memory of his mentor.
-The teaching strongly suggests restricting one's studies to 'authentic sources', kabbalists of the direct lineage of master to disciple.
+Bnei Baruch (lit. 'blessed children' or 'sons [of] blessing') is a group of Kabbalah students based in Israel.
+Michael Laitman established Bnei Baruch in 1991, following the passing of Rav Baruch Ashlag, the son of Rabbi Yehuda Ashlag.
+Laitman named his group Bnei Baruch to commemorate his mentor.
+The teaching strongly suggests restricting one's studies to 'authentic sources': Kabbalists in the direct lineage from master to disciple.

-The Kabbalah Centre was founded in the United States in 1965 as The National Research Institute of Kabbalah by Philip Berg and Rav Yehuda Tzvi Brandwein, disciple of Yehuda Ashlag's.
-Later Philip Berg and his wife re-established the organisation as the worldwide Kabbalah Centre.
+The Kabbalah Centre was founded in the United States in 1965 as the National Research Institute of Kabbalah by Philip Berg and Rav Yehuda Tzvi Brandwein, a disciple of Yehuda Ashlag.
+Later, Philip Berg and his wife re-established the organisation as the Kabbalah Centre.
 The organization's leaders "vehemently reject" Orthodox Jewish identity.

-The Kabbalah Society, run by Warren Kenton, an organisation based instead on pre-Lurianic Medieval Kabbalah presented in universalist style.
-In contrast, traditional kabbalists read earlier kabbalah through later Lurianism and the systemisations of 16th-century Safed.
+The Kabbalah Society, run by Warren Kenton, is an organization that claims adherence to pre-Lurianic medieval Kabbalah, though presented in a universalist style.
+In contrast, traditional Kabbalists read earlier Kabbalah through later Lurianism and the systemisations of 16th-century Safed.

-The New Kabbalah, website and books by Sanford L. Drob, is a scholarly intellectual investigation of the Lurianic symbolism in the perspective of modern and postmodern intellectual thought.
-It seeks a "new kabbalah" rooted in the historical tradition through its academic study, but universalised through dialogue with modern philosophy and psychology.
-This approach seeks to enrich the secular disciplines, while uncovering intellectual insights formerly implicit in kabbalah's essential myth:
+The New Kabbalah by Sanford L. Drob is a scholarly investigation of Lurianic symbolism from the perspective of modern and postmodern intellectual thought.
+It seeks a "new Kabbalah" rooted in the historical tradition through its academic study, but universalised through dialogue with modern philosophy and psychology.
+This approach seeks to enrich the secular disciplines, while uncovering intellectual insights formerly implicit in Kabbalah's essential myth:

-By being equipped with the nonlinear concepts of dialectical, psychoanalytic, and deconstructive thought we can begin to make sense of the kabbalistic symbols in our own time.
-So equipped, we are today probably in a better position to understand the philosophical aspects of the kabbalah than were the kabbalists themselves.
+By being equipped with the nonlinear concepts of dialectical, psychoanalytic, and deconstructive thought we can begin to make sense of the Kabbalistic symbols in our own time.
+So equipped, we are today probably in a better position to understand the philosophical aspects of the Kabbalah than were the Kabbalists themselves.

-The Kabbalah of Information is described in the 2018 book From Infinity to Man: The Fundamental Ideas of Kabbalah Within the Framework of Information Theory and Quantum Physics written by Ukrainian-born professor and businessman Eduard Shyfrin.
-The main tenet of the teaching is "In the beginning He created information", rephrasing the famous saying of Nahmanides, "In the beginning He created primordial matter and He didn't create anything else, just shaped it and formed it."
+The Kabbalah of Information is described in the 2018 book From Infinity to Man: The Fundamental Ideas of Kabbalah Within the Framework of Information Theory and Quantum Physics, written by Ukrainian-born physicist and entrepreneur Eduard Shifrin.
+The main tenet of the book is, "In the beginning He created information", rephrasing the famous saying of Nachmanides, "In the beginning He created primordial matter and He didn't create anything else, just shaped it and formed it."